hassan-arif/chalo/README.md

 12. Create the Confirm Ride screen using the existing RideLayout: render a FlatList of drivers (mocked for now), wire it to a driver store (zustand) and make each card selectable.
 Add a footer button that pushes to the booking route.
 13. Add the final Book Ride screen that reads the selected driver from the driver store, shows driver & trip details inside RideLayout and adds a Payment component.
 14. Integrate Stripe Payment Sheet.
 Add drivers table in neonDb and fetch default drivers from there.
 Integrate logic to calculate time/amount from marker data.
+15. Add path from source to destination address.
+Add new ride in neonDb.

 ## Technologies